aytiel/PHTM-b0t/README.md

 ## Caveats
 <ul>
   <li>Only the person booting up the bot may upload logs.
 You should be able to tell who the current user of the bot is by looking at the bot's activity status.
 It should say <b>Current User: SOME_USER</b>.
+  <li>Due to no official updates from the new GW2Raidar team, uploading to GW2Raidar has been <b>deprecated</b> until further notice.
 </ul>